EllianCarlos/EllianCarlos/README.md

 I'm a web developer and information systems student in Brazil.
 I am passionate about math, computer science and science!
 I love participating in any type of competition and I love to start projects, sometimes I even get to finish one of them.

-📫 If you want to reach me out, just e-mail me at elliancarlos@gmail.com.
+📫 If you want to reach me out, just e-mail me at `elliancarlos at gmail.com`.

 🔭 I am currently working in Tokenlab as a Web Developer.

-🌱 I’m currently learning a looot of things, but mostly Design Patters, Backend Systems and Artificial Inteligence.
+🌱 I’m currently learning a looot of things, but mostly Design Patters, Backend Systems and Systems Engineering and Architecture.
 <!--
 **EllianCarlos/EllianCarlos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.